A strong sales strategy creates the foundation for a cohesive and successful sales organization.

 The sales and marketing teams work closely together in a process we call “Smarketing” to generate consistent leads each month.

-Like Salesforce, Shopify has set a record of its own: reaching $1 billion in revenue faster than any other SaaS company.
-Today, they’ve reached a valuation of over $20 billion.
+Shopify has set a record of its own: reaching $1 billion in revenue faster than any other SaaS company.
+Today, it’s reached a valuation of over $20 billion.

 Loren Padelford, VP at Shopify and General Manager of Shopify Plus, shared his secret sauce for increasing sales tenfold in 15 years.